-Aker BP used DataOps provided by Cognite, including Cognite Data Fusion, Asset Data Insight, and InField, to study the potential for reducing CO2 emissions at the Skarv field and improve interdisciplinary collaboration with easy access to data and 3D models.
+Aker BP used Industrial DataOps software provided by Cognite, including Cognite Data Fusion™, and InField, to study the potential for reducing CO2 emissions at the Skarv field and improve interdisciplinary collaboration with easy access to data and 3D models.

 Reduced CO2 emissions

 Reduced maintenance costs

 Aker BP, one of Europe’s largest independent oil and gas operators, emitted 910,000 metric tons of carbon dioxide in 2017.
 The company has set an ambitious goal of reducing its CO2 emissions to less than 5 kilograms per barrel of oil equivalent from the current level of 7.6-8.1 kg starting in 2020.

 As part of reaching that goal, Aker BP is aiming to cut CO2 emissions at the Skarv field in the Norwegian Sea.
 The floating production, storage, and offloading (FPSO) unit at Skarv is powered by four gas turbines.

 Aker BP currently needs to run three of the four turbines on the FPSO to power its operations.
 By installing a steam turbine, Aker BP could power the FPSO with only two turbines, thereby significantly reducing emissions from burning gas.